Back to Helpful Content

 By reflecting natural light and bouncing it around the room, a well-placed mirror can double the perceived size of the space.
 Go for a large mirror on the wall opposite a window, or prop an oversized floor mirror in the corner for maximum effect.

-✅ Staging trick: Round mirrors soften boxy rooms and add a bit of visual interest without crowding the space.
+Staging trick: Round mirrors soften boxy rooms and add visual interest without crowding the space.

 Use Rugs to Define the Space